ArturDavidenko/ArturDavidenko/README.md

  - Always willing to learn something new
  - Good discipline, very rarely late
  - Friendly and non-conflictive person
+ - Good knowledge of English, Latvian and Russian language
  - There is a strong desire to become better and learn from the best